Shayokh144/Git_Beginning/GitUseCases.md

 - Finally, we will move main to this updated part of the tree to finish the level (via the method of your choosing)

+## Two

+### Remote Rejected!
+If you work on a large collaborative team it's likely that main is locked and requires some Pull Request process to merge changes.
+If you commit directly to main locally and try pushing you will be greeted with a message similar to this:

+    ! [remote rejected] main -> main (TF402455: Pushes to this branch are not permitted; you must use a pull request to update this branch.)

+### Why was it rejected?
+The remote rejected the push of commits directly to main because of the policy on main requiring pull requests to instead be used.

+You meant to follow the process creating a branch then pushing that branch and doing a pull request, but you forgot and committed directly to main.
+Now you are stuck and cannot push your changes.

+### The solution
+Create another branch called feature and push that to the remote.
+Also reset your main back to be in sync with the remote otherwise you may have issues next time you do a pull and someone else's commit conflicts with yours.